FredHutch/coop/_drafts/wfh-tips.md

 ---
-title: "How to Work From Home and Maintain What's Left of Your Sanity"
+title: "A Quick Guide to Working From Home"
 author: Lauren Wolfe
 categories:
   - Community